27 West 67th Street: Success leading to more cooperative projects

 There is in Manhattan a whole block of such apartments that are the embodiments of the practical dream of a group of artists, and the block, because the history of its coming about and because of the dwellers therein, is perhaps the most interesting in the whole of New York.
 It represents in the first place, a larger number of leading artists than any other one block, and has become a kind of art center and gathering place for leading spirits of the brush and palette. – Brooklyn Daily Eagle, Sunday, July 7, 1907, p 18.

-Only a few months after the studio building opened, a reporter for the Real Estate Record and Guide reported that two other studio co-ops would be constructed on the same block making the location, as the reporter said, more of an "art centre" than any other neighborhood in the city.
+Only a few months after the studio building opened, a reporter for the Real Estate Record and Guide reported that two other studio co-ops would be constructed on the same block.
+This made the location—later part of the West 67th Street Artists' Colony—more of an "art centre" than any other neighborhood in the city.
 The first was adjacent on the west side of the studio building (29–33 West 67th Street).
 Completed in 1905, it was similar in size and appearance but had a more ornate facade.
 The next, completed in 1907, was the Colonial Studios Building at 39 West 67th Street, whose facade was Renaissance in character rather than neo-Gothic.
 Both had two-story rear-facing studio windows and both were the same height as the studio building.
 After a lull in construction occasioned by an economic downturn, a third co-op studio apartment was completed at the east end of the block in 1915.
 By 1920 studio-apartment buildings had become so popular that an article in Architectural Review could say that there were more non-artist residents than artists in some of them.
 A report in the Evening Post that year said some studio co-ops had long waiting lists of artists and other professionals and reported instances of owners receiving annual dividends of 23% and of selling their stock at twice their original cost.
 A report in the New York Tribune, also published that year, said the studio building had "been in successful operation ever since its construction".

 In 1907 the corporation managing the studio building reported that it had paid off its mortgage.